marcusbello/sim_battery_saver_app/readme.md

 _…works for both 32-bit and 64-bit architectures.
 Supported Python versions are 2.6, 2.7 and 3.4+.
 PyPy is also known to work._

-Check the main.py script, I used this module to create a funcion that gets the list of running process.
+Inside the main.py script, I used this module to create a function that returns the list of running process running with above 0.0% cpu usage.

 2. Selected processes will be closed when the app user clicks the